cran/cbq/README.md

 # cbq: An R Package for Conditional Binary Quantile Models

 The package `cbq` provides basic functionalities of conditional binary quantile models using Markov chain Monte Carlo methods.
 The estimation is conducted through pre-compiled stan codes.
+The conditional binary quantile (CBQ) models extend the simple version of binary quantile models for analyzing discrete choices (including but beyond binary choices) with varying choice alternatives.
+Each quantile estimation represents a local inspection of effects at the specified quantile of the choice probabilities.
+In the simple binary setting, the features of the choice alternatives within each choice set are assumed to be the same.
+However, in reality we oftentimes observe individuals who are facing different sets and numbers of choice alterantives.
+The CBQ models are developed to solve this problem by introducing a conditional multinomial structure for modeling varying choice alternatives.
+Even though the CBQ models are called "binary", they actually belong to a more general family of dicrete choice models.
+I refer the readers to [Lu (2020)](https://doi.org/10.1017/pan.2019.29) for the details of the estimation.

 ## Installation